equinor/TimeSeriesAnalysis/articles/glossary.md

 # Glossary

+### *Grey-box models*

+*"Such a model set, whose parameters are basically viewed as vehicles for adjusting the fit to the data and do not reflect phyiscal considerations in the system, is called black box.
+Model sets with adjustable paramters with physical interpretation may, accordingly, be called gray boxes"*.

+(*Lennart Ljung, System Identificaton,theory for the user 2nd ed.)

 ### *Time base*

 ``Time-base`` in this context is another expression for ``sampling time`` which is the inverse of the ``sampling rate``.